 Did you know that Spring Lake is stocked with rainbow trout?
 So even in winter, you can hang out on the lake and fish for your dinner — just steps from your door.

 We welcome you to visit SLR and take in the peace and beauty of winter.
-We are currently booking viewings of two gorgeous homes: The Meadowview and The Lakewood.
+We are currently booking viewings of The Birchview bungalow For Sale.
 After your tour, you can even borrow snowshoes from our team (or bring your own) and head out to the trails!
 It’s a fantastic way to experience the community — and we’ll have hot cocoa waiting when you’re done. 🙂

 If you’d like to book a home tour or have any questions, please contact Sarah Corker at 780.288.9767 or email@example.com.
 We look forward to connecting with you!